swiftlang/swift/docs/SIL.rst

-In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but it can also express target-specific concepts as well as Swift can.
+In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but it can also express target-specific concepts as well as LLVM can.

 SIL in the Swift Compiler
 -------------------------